lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <p align="center">
       <img src="img_basdat/09Hasil_leftjoin.png">
 </p>

+This query will display all data or rows from the 'mahasiswa' table with the same nim in the 'mahasiswa' table as the nim in the 'nilai_mahasiswa' table.
+However, if there is a nim in the 'mahasiswa' table that is not in the 'nilai_mahasiswa' table then the nim and nama columns of the query result will read null.

 ### 4. INNER JOIN
 INNER JOIN retrieves rows from both tables that have matching values based on the provided condition.
 Rows without a match are ignored.